 We found that there was a comprehensive rolling programme of clinical and non-clinical audits taking place at the practice.
 These included important areas such as infection prevention control, clinical record keeping, X-ray quality, equipment maintenance and referrals tracking.
 There were 19 separate audit topics carried out.
-We looked at a sample of them and they showed that the practice was maintaining a consistent standard in patient assessment, infection control and dental radiography.
+We looked at a sample of them and they showed that the practice was maintaining a consistent standard in relation to standards of patient assessment, infection control and dental radiography.